User Guide

 Registration: The process that organisations must undergo to be granted access as Participant to the Platform.
 Registration to the Platform must be complemented by a subscription to one or several of the mechanisms.

-Administrator-user: An individual authorized by a Participant to register such Participant and perform various tasks and operations on its behalf on the EU Energy and Raw Materials Platform.
+Administrator-user: An individual authorised by a Participant to register such Participant and perform various tasks and operations on its behalf on the EU Energy and Raw Materials Platform.

 A Participant's Administrator-user has the exclusive right to: